input-output-hk/marlowe-starter-kit/ReadMe.md

 - [Lesson 1.
 Marlowe Runtime's Command-Line Interface](01-runtime-cli/ReadMe.ipynb): This lesson shows how to use Marlowe Runtime to execute a zero-coupon bond contract using the command line for a Cardano testnet.
 - [Lesson 2.
 Marlowe Runtime's REST Interface](02-runtime-rest/ReadMe.ipynb): This lesson shows how to use the REST API for Marlowe Runtime to execute a zero-coupon bond contract on a Cardano testnet.
 - [Lesson 3.
 Marlowe CLI](03-marlowe-cli/ReadMe.ipynb): This lesson shows how to use the Marlowe CLI without Marlowe Runtime to execute a zero-coupon bond contract on a Cardano testnet.
 - [Lesson 4.
-Escrow](04-escrow-rest/ReadMe.ipynb): This lessons shows how to use the REST API of Marlowe Runtime to execute an escrow contract on a Cardano testnet.
+Escrow](04-escrow-rest/ReadMe.ipynb): This lesson shows how to use the REST API of Marlowe Runtime to execute an escrow contract on a Cardano testnet.
+- [Lesson 5.
+Swap](05-swap-rest/ReadMe.ipynb): This lesson shows how to use the REST API of Marlowe Runtime to execute a swap contract for ada and djed on a Cardano testnet.

 ## Additional Information